PX4/PX4-user_guide/en/flight_modes/return.md

 - Flies via direct path to the home position or a rally point (whichever is closest)
 - On [arrival](#loiter-landing-at-destination) descends to "descent altitude" and waits for a configurable time.
   This time may be used to deploy landing gear.
-- Lands or waits (this depends on landing parameters: a fixed-wing vehicle circles at the descent altitude).
+- Lands or waits (this depends on landing parameters), By default an MC or VTOL in MC mode will land and a fixed-wing vehicle circles at the descent altitude.
+  A VTOL in FW mode aligns its heading to the destination point, transitions to MC mode, and then lands.

 :::note
 If no rally points are defined, this is the same as a _Return to Launch_ (RTL)/_Return to Home_ (RTH).